 One of the strangest places I have been was De Wallen, probably the most famous red-light district in the entire world.
 Being able to view the many different types of people proudly on show throughout the streets was a truly bizarre experience.
-Though, it must be something that is rooted deep in Amsterdam’s culture.
+However, it must be something that is rooted deep in Amsterdam’s culture.
 Even if the actual situation of those you see in the windows makes you uncomfortable, there are many parts of the area which isn’t so vulgar and are still just as architecturally stunning.

 The Floating Market

-With the main street in Amsterdam, the Damrak passing through and its location in the centre of the city is definitely a very easy place to get to.
-Always bustling and full of exciting sights it’s both a classic city centre as well as a quiet and relaxing place to be.
+With the main street in Amsterdam, the Damrak passing through, and its location in the center of the city is definitely a very easy place to get to.
+Always bustling and full of exciting sights it’s both a classic city center as well as a quiet and relaxing place to be.
 The shops offer everyone there a great variety of products.
 It also has loads of brilliant attractions which could easily keep you entertained for a whole day if you so desired.
 Even if you are only in Amsterdam for a few days, this is definitely one of the most must-see places in all of the city.
 Dams Square is indeed the heart and soul of Amsterdam.

 The Amsterdam Royal Palace

 This is located right on Dam square, and so they go hand in hand.
 It is brimming with history and dates back to the 16th Century, making it the oldest secular building in all of Europe.
 The tours are, in my opinion, very well priced.
 Here you can find all sorts of interesting pieces relating to Dutch history.
-You can also hire tour a guide who will provide more insight and context into what you see as you go round.
+You can also hire a tour guide who will provide more insight and context into what you see as you go round.
 Definitely worth a visit, especially if you’re already in Dam Square.
 It’s undoubtedly the most interesting historical place in the city.

 NEMO Science Museum

 This place is the definition of heaven for science and technology freaks.
 They have super fun and informative exhibitions.
-As visitors, we could also engage with the fantastic array of technology on show.
+As visitors, we could also engage with the fantastic array of technology on the show.
 People could get to feel first-hand what the curator explained to them.
 Awesome, right?
 The building itself is incredibly designed and acts as its own tourist attraction.
 As it’s great to look from the inside, the view from outside the building is also spectacular.
 The facilities are excellent with a lovely little rooftop café.
 It simply was one of the most enjoyable places in the city.

 Amsterdam is full of incredibly exciting things to do, and it’d be impossible to fit them all in one weekend.
 I found that the beauty of local culture enhanced the experience of everything there.
 In brief, Amsterdam will always be a perfect option for a weekend away.
 That’s all, folks.
-As always, keep safe and happy travelling!
+As always, stay safe and happy travelling!

 Check out other blogs here!